g35repo/secu_group35_nudes/README.md

+DISCLAIMER: If anything goes wrong with this repository, logging in, or following server errors; contact Jackey

 # PURPUSE

 This repo contains the nudes for all members of group 35 (and baltazar), which all new welcomed users on our note taking service will be greeted with.